Michael Bankston

-Michael Kane Bankston (March 12, 1970) is a former defensive tackle and defensive end who played nine seasons in the National Football League (NFL).
+Michael Kane Bankston (March 12, 1970) is an American former professional football defensive tackle and defensive end who played nine seasons in the National Football League (NFL).
 Bankston played for the Phoenix/Arizona Cardinals and Cincinnati Bengals.
+He was selected by the Cardinals in the fourth round of the 1992 NFL draft with the 100th overall pick.
 He played college football at Sam Houston State University.